 Making Your Own Pesto

-Summer Pesto Pasta Salad Serving Suggestions:
+Summer Pesto Pasta Salad Serving Suggestions

-As A Side Dish
+As An Easy Summer Side Dish

 Pesto Pasta Salad with Mozzarella is a wonderful summer side dish to serve at any garden party.
 It is an excellent sidekick to your BBQ meats, especially Mediterranean-style grills (think, Spiedini or Greek-style kebabs).
 It is also a great salad to serve as part of a buffet-style lunch!